 - Fight back!

-Annoying and Potentially Dangerous Insects on Vancouver Island
+Annoying and Potentially Dangerous Insects

 The Western black-legged tick is the main species of ticks found on Vancouver Island.
 During the nymph stage, ticks need blood meals to complete development (nymph to adult), and as adults, the blood meal provides a protein source for producing eggs.
 This is why ticks attach themselves to warm-blooded species (such as deer, dogs, cats, humans, etc.).